Lost in Translation, Found in Context: Sign Language Translation with Contextual Cues: Sign Language Translation with Context

 \newpara{Pseudo-glosses.} To represent sign sequences in text form, we apply the ISLR model mentioned above in a sliding window manner to record the classification predictions, and obtain $G$ pseudo-glosses \tgloss, representing a sequence of words (or phrases) from the vocabulary of the classifier (e.g.\ 8k signs).
-Note that these sign category predictions are noisy, often including more labels than the number of signs occurring in the sentence video, and many false positives, which we wish to suppress via our LLM tuning (see \cref{fig:main}).
-Our pseudo-glosses are similar to \cite{raude2024}, except we only apply repetition grouping, but we do not filter out low-confidence annotations with a threshold -- this allows the LLM to learn which ones are relevant.
+Note that these sign category predictions are noisy, often including more labels than the number of signs occurring in the sentence video, and many false positives, which we wish to suppress via our LLM tuning. \todo{For example, \cref{fig:main} shows an example of a homonym confusion between the manually similar signs `study' and `worship'.} Our pseudo-glosses are similar to \cite{raude2024}, except we only apply repetition grouping, but do not filter out low-confidence annotations with a threshold -- this allows the LLM to learn which ones are relevant.
 In contrast to \cite{raude2024} that uses pseudo-glosses for supervision, we simply employ them as additional inputs to our SLT model.
 Typically, there are around 22 glosses per BOBSL sentence (which is less than the number of visual features -- 56 features on average).

 \newpara{Background description.} To incorporate context from the background footage, we crop out the signer from the full frame and apply an image captioning model (BLIP2~\cite{li2023blip2}) to extract textual descriptions of the scene behind the signer.
 Due to the repetitive nature of captions across consecutive frames and to reduce computational complexity, we extract captions at frames sampled at 1 fps, leaving us with 5 captions per signing sentence on average.
 Since similar scenes may persist even over several seconds, resulting in nearly identical captions, we collect all captions per sentence and keep only the list of unique words (e.g.\ 14 words per signing sentence).
 We further remove stopwords (as defined by~\cite{bird-loper-2004-nltk}) to primarily feed keywords that may provide context, and consequently help disambiguate similar signs or identify pointings to the background screen.
 This process is illustrated in \appendixref{Appendix~A.3}{\cref{subsec:app:background}}.